Composition and Division

 The problem faced by parts to whole arguments mirrors that of the argument by composition: is the property evidenced by each part also evidenced by the whole?

-4. Complex wholes and emerging properties
+4. Complex wholes and emergent properties

-This issue is also found in rhetoric, where a distinction is made between metonymy and synecdoche, the first focusing upon neighborhood relations and the second on relations between a complex whole and its parts.
+This issue is also found in rhetoric, where a distinction is made between metonymy and synecdoche, the former focusing upon neighborhood relations and the latter on relations between a complex whole and its parts.